Ian Parry Photography Scholarship 2022 for Young Photographers Worldwide

-The Ian Parry Scholarship is offering scholarships in two categories – The Award for Achievement and the Award for Potential – to undergraduates and recently graduated students, who wish to undertake a relevant, photography project.
+The Ian Parry Scholarship is offering scholarships in two categories to undergraduates and recently graduated students, who wish to undertake a relevant, photography project.

 Offered annually?
 Yes

 Eligible Countries: All countries